Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ***Half Cover.*** You and your allies have Half Cover while within 10 feet of a Cannon you create with Eldritch Cannon, as a result of a shimmering field of magical protection that the cannon emits.

 ***Two Cannons.*** You can now have two Cannons at the same time.
-You can create two with the same action, and you can activate both of them with the same Bonus Action.
+You can create two with the same action, and you can activate both of them with the same  **:rsc-b: Bonus Action**{ .rsc }.
 You determine whether the cannons are identical to each other or different.
 You can't create a third cannon while you have two.

 --8<-- "includes/snippets/spells2/lv0-5.md"